MicrosoftDocs/Advertising-docs/BingAds/bingads-13/guides/walkthrough-desktop-application-python.md

 dev_langs:
   - python
 ---
-# Walkthrough: Bing Ads Desktop Application in Python
+# Walkthrough: Bing Ads API Desktop Application in Python
 This example Python console application prompts for user consent via the credentials that you provide, and then gets the accounts that the authenticated user can access.

 You must first register an application and take note of the client ID (registered application ID).
 For more details about registering an application and the authorization code grant flow, see [Authentication with OAuth](authentication-oauth.md).